vikgor/Bludit-iOS/README.md

         - [ ] Show new VC with selected page on tap
     - [ ] Check/uncheck published/sticky/static/draft/untagged
     - [ ] Request a particular page
+        - [ ] Fix deleting the found page
     - [ ] Create a new page
         - [ ] Design editing
+        - [ ] Add a send button on the right like in Mail and Messages apps
     - [ ] Edit a page
     - [ ] Delete a page
         - [x] Swipe to delete